eedelosreyes2/twitter-react/README.md

 ## Bugs

-- Session storage is deleted on refresh for iPhones (Safari) and idk why
+- Session storage is deleted on refresh for iPhones (Safari)
-- Tweet component does not close after creating post for iPhones (Safari) even though it works everywhere else
+- Tweet component does not close after creating post for iPhones (Safari)
 - Flipping device to lansdcape then back to portrait doesn't resize correctly (Andriod), fixed with refresh

 ## Feedback